brentgarren/Python-Basics/README.md

 f = open("demofile2.txt", "w") # Creating and writing to a new file f.write("demofile2 file created, with this content in!") f.close()

+Notice we use the close() method after writing to a file; this closes the file so no more writing to the file (within the program) can occur.
 </pre>